Operating01/CSCI-2910-NewsAPI-App/README.md

 - to sort by publish date, relevancy, or popularity,
 - (IF TIME PERMITS) option to sort by country and language
 - if user is searching by /top-headline, then convert domains (abc.com) to sources (abc)

+## Etc:
+- Look into ways of saving a user's endpoint between program visits (for now, set endpoint to /everything upon startup)